 The easiest way to get to us is through the city of Zitácuaro (zee TAK war o), which is on the very eastern edge of the state of Michoacán.
-We are located 17 km or 10.4 miles outside of Zitácuaro in the village of Macheros in the State of Mexico.
-Zitácuaro is a two hour bus ride from Mexico City and a three hour bus ride from Morelia.
-In a car, these travel times are slightly shorter.
+Zitácuaro is about two hours from both Mexico City and Toluca, three hours from Morelia and four hours from San Miguel de Allende.
+Once you get to Zitácuaro, we are 30 minutes or 17 km away in the village of Macheros in the State of Mexico.
+Macheros is an hour and a half away from Valle de Bravo.
+Click on the relevant link below for details:

 For the budget traveler, there is also a public transportation service called a combi (a refitted VW bus).
 Exit the bus station and cross the street.
 The combis leave from the street that is to the left of the large supermarket in front of you.
 Take one that goes to Aputzio de Juarez or to El Rincon and get off at La Piedra.
 La Piedra is the on the border of the state of Mexico, where the combis are not authorized to operate.
 There are usually taxis waiting here if you arrive before dark: take one to Macheros from there (ask them to make a left at the church).
 Note that if you are traveling solo, the taxis won’t leave until they have another fare.

-Please note: People who try to drive to us after dark tend to get lost.
-Please do your driving during daylight hours, when the landmarks you’re looking for are visible.
-Thanks to the 21 speed bumps and numerous pot holes you must negotiate on this journey, the trip to our place takes about half an hour.
+Driving Directions from Zitácuaro.
+A word of caution: People who try to drive to us after dark tend to get lost.
+Please do your driving during daylight hours when landmarks are visible.
+Thanks to the 19 speed bumps and numerous pot holes you must negotiate on this journey, this 10.4 mile trip takes half an hour.

 2. Continue straight on this road.
 You will see signs for the small communities of El Aguacate and Silba de Abajo.
 Watch out for potholes and speed bumps.